g0dd0ghd/go-bitcoin-multisig/README.md

 ##License

-go-bitcoin-multisig project is released under the terms of the MIT license.
+go-multisig project is released under the terms of the MIT license.
 Thank you to [prettymuchbryce for his hellobitcoin project](https://github.com/prettymuchbryce/hellobitcoin) which provided both early code and inspiration for this project.

 ##Find out more